pentandra/proposals/scholarlycommons.org/proposal.md

 # Governance

-(?)
-This project is governed in partnership with FORCE11 and Pentandra, rather than a one-time outsourcing to a contractor or vendor.
+This project is to be undertaken as a partnership between FORCE11 and Pentandra, rather than as a one-time outsourcing to a contractor or vendor.

-Not advisory board, but invitations to collaborate directly.

-I'm open to options here.
+Rather than assembling an ad hoc advisory board or organizing a working group, invitations to collaborate directly will be offered.
+Discussions and research as to how the system should work should happen within the system.
+In this way, we hope to receive better and quicker feedback, and in the end develop something that actually works well, and builds on the ideas of many people directly.

 # Maintenance

 # Accessibility

+# Sustainability

+This system will serve as a testbed for new forms of research funding.
+By exposing more of the research process, funding can happen at a smaller granularity, lowering the risk for funders while at the same time offloading some of the administrative overhead of the funding process.
+We see a lot of benefit in heading in this direction with research funding, especially if it provided the flexibility to accomodate specific disciplinary and cultural approaches.

+Besides acting as a market for research funding, another possibility that could be explored is to provide contextually specific opportunities to connect, for example, service providers to researchers.

+If we can find patterns of sustainability that work well and are commons-compliant, these patterns could provide valuable revenue streams that could sustain not only scholarlycommons.org, but could be replicated as others build similar collective-focused, self-sustaining systems to answer other specific questions, and could serve as a scalable means to fund ongoing research and development of the Scholarly Commons.

 # A tentative development schedule for scholarlycommons.org